Operation Dragoon: Final German retreat

 At the same time, the main German units retreated through Lyon.
 On 2 September, the 36th Infantry Division arrived at Lyon to find the Maquis fighting the Milice with much of the factory areas on fire.
 The next day, Lyon was liberated and 2,000 Germans were captured, but the rest had already continued their retreat north.
 Lyon celebrated for two days with the Americans.
 The Allies made a last-ditch attempt to cut off the Germans with an offensive towards Bourg-en-Bresse by the 45th Division and the 117th Cavalry Squadron from the original Taskforce Butler.
 However, the 45th Division was not able to overcome the German defenses near the town.
 The 117th Cavalry Squadron had more success, bypassing Bourg-en-Bresse and taking Montreval and Marboz north of Bourg-en-Bresse, instead.
 By 3 September, Montreval was secure, but the squadron soon found itself trapped by units from the 11th Panzer Division, which surrounded the town.
 As a result, the squadron was almost annihilated, and the German escape route was again open.
 The American units then retired to Marboz.

 Over the next two weeks, more skirmishes occurred and the Allies were not able to cut off a major portion of the German forces, but the Germans were also not able to maintain any stable defense line as planned.
 On 10 September, forward units of the VI Corps were able to establish contact with units from Patton's Third Army.
-Truscott hoped to be able to push through the Belfort Gap, but on 14 September, he received orders from the Allied High Command to halt the offensive.
+Truscott hoped to be able to push through the Belfort Gap, but on 14 September, he received orders from the Allied high command to halt the offensive.
 Army Group G was finally able to establish a stable defense line at the Vosges Mountains, thwarting further Allied advances.
-This, combined with the Allied need to reorganise their command structure as the forces from northern and southern France linked up, forced the Allies to stop their pursuit of the Germans, ending the offensive here.
+This, combined with the Allied need to reorganise their command structure as the forces from Northern and Southern France linked up, forced the Allies to stop their pursuit of the Germans, ending the offensive there.

 During their fighting retreat up the Rhône, the Germans also withdrew their remaining forces from their garrisons in southwestern France.
 These divisions raced north along the Atlantic coast and then swung towards the east at the Loire to link up with the rest of Army Group G at Burgundy.
 While they did not have to fight the Western Allies as much as the Germans had done at the Rhône, they still had to advance through French partisan-dominated terrain.
 About 88,000 men moved north, leaving 20,000 in southwestern France behind.
 During the retreat, about 19,000 men were captured by the Allies and 60,000 men reached Army Group G's line, where they were integrated into the defense of the Vosges Mountains.